solarisDigitalAssets/docs/docs/API_Guide.md

 To be able to create Accounts on behalf of end customers, the partner MUST beforehand create corresponding Entities of type `PERSON`.
 During this process the partner MUST provide a `person_id` — a unique identifier of an individual provided by solarisBank KYC product.

+### Entities can have multiple states which are:

+`ACTIVE` - The Entity can use the platform without restrictions.
+`CLOSING` - A ClosureRequest has been created for the Entity; awaiting confirmation by the partner.
+`LEGALLY_CLOSED` – The contractual relationship between SDA and the customer has ended, the customer can still withdraw their remaining funds.
+`CLOSED` – The contractual relationship between SDA and the customer has ended.
+This customer can not use any functionality of the platform.

 See:

 ```